erincodes/handy-commands/6-chrome.md

 - 📣 Only works if dev tools is open
 - Normal reload: Uses cached data
-- Hard reload: forces browser to re-download items and reload.
+- Hard reload: Forces browser to re-download items and reload.
 It is possible that used resources may come from a cached version.
-- Empty cache & gard reload: cache for the page is cleared completely and everything must be re-downloaded.
+- Empty cache & hard reload: Cache for the page is cleared completely and everything must be re-downloaded.

 ## `command + shift + delete`